-Tucked away at St. Elizabeth's College in Convent
+Tucked away at St. Elizabeth's College

-Station (Morris Township) is tradition stemming from the Elizabethan age, a garden full of flora from William Shakespeare's plays and sonnets.
+(Morris Township) is tradition stemming from the Elizabethan age, a garden full of flora from William Shakespeare's plays and sonnets.

 Incidentally the popularity of Elizabethan gardens boomed at the same time Shakespeare's did.
 The bard was exceptionally knowledge about plants, what they could be used for, their historical and mythological significance, and implemented his expansive mental database to connect with an audience that would have been similarly knowledgeable.

 Settings in Shakespeare's were distinctively Old World, based on Roman and Greek histories, folklore, or capitol cities of otherwise rural regions.
 He described the medicinal use of plants, playing an effective role as a plot device.
 (Think He referenced certain plants to lay a scene of, for example, a more exotic location.
 He incorporated the folklore or mythology about plants to provide subtle undertones and foreshadow.

 If a character was sick or dead, he might likened death's deep slumber to the effects of poppy.

 “Not poppy, nor mandragora,

 Nor all the drowsy syrups of the world,

 Shall ever medicine thee to that sweet sleep

 Which thou owedst yesterday.”